Unlock 4.0: Sporting activities to resume with crowd restrictions in India | Goal.com

 The Indian Super League (ISL) was wrapped up before the lockdown began but the I-League had to be halted with four rounds left to play.
 The remaining rounds were later cancelled and Mohun Bagan, who had an unassailable lead, were declared as the champions.

-However, the I-League second division and various AIFF youth leagues were paused and the AIFF will want to complete them ahead of the start of the 2020-21 season which is expected to kick-off in November.
+However, the I-League second division and various AIFF youth leagues were paused.

-As such, the Indian FA will be keeping an eye on the rising Covid-19 cases in the country and the central government's directions.
-As of now, there is not much choice other than wait as the number of cases in India have crossed the 15 lakh mark.
+The upcoming season is expected to begin in November 2020 with the ISL and I-League set to be held in centralised venues (Goa and West Bengal respectively).
+The paused I-League second division is expected to be held before those tournaments in Kolkata.

 It must be noted that several major leagues around the world have resumed without the involvement of spectators.